 - Open procedure,

 - Restricted procedure,

+- Innovation partnership,

+- Competitive procedure with negotiation,

 - Competitive dialogue, or

 - Negotiated procedure.

 Of these, the two most commonly used under the CWMF are the open and restricted procedures which between them account for nearly all public works procurement opportunities.
-An Employer should choose a negotiated procedure or competitive dialogue only in very exceptional circumstances, which must be documented comprehensively.
+An Employer should may choose the competitive procedure with negotiation or the competitive dialogue procedures in the circumstances set out in Article 26 of 2014/24/EU and the negotiated procedure may only be used in exceptional circumstances set out in Article 32 of 2014/24/EU, which must be documented comprehensively.